-The small loss generated in 2022/23 is primarily due to the impact of recent economic turbulence, higher energy costs, general cost inflation, interest rate increases and uncertainty in the supply chain.
-However, given the strength of the balance sheet the Board believes that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the society's ability to continue as a going concern.
-The Board, therefore, consider it appropriate for the accounts to be prepared on a going concern basis.
+The loss generated in 2023/24 relates to the provision of bad debts associated with service charge areas and debts associated with a commercial leaseholder.
+However, given the strength of the balance sheet, and the one-off nature of this bad debt, the Board believes that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the Society's ability to continue as a going concern.
+CPS is part of the Onward Group and has the option to rely on further support from the Group if required.